|S/Sgt. Walter John Mahr

-Maywood.
-He was a member of the graduating
+High School in Maywood, where he was a member of the

 Class of 1940.

-Walter enlisted in the Illinois National Guard while he was still in high school.
-He did this because the National Guard unit in Maywood was a tank company and he loved to tinker with machinery to see how it worked.
-The tank outfit seemed perfect for him.
+Walter had enlisted in the Illinois National Guard while he was still in high school.
+He did this because the National Guard unit in Maywood was a tank company and he loved to tinker with machinery to see how it worked, so the tank outfit seemed perfect for him.

 As they ran, the Japanese fired at them with machine guns.
 Sgt.
 Mason was killed instantly, but Walter, Humphries, and Marrs managed to make it to a sugarcane field and hid.
 It was in this field that Walter was found, with wounds on his legs, the next day.
 Humphries and Marrs were not seen again and believed to have been captured by the Japanese.
 Walter was taken to a field hospital for medical treatment.